 Also, the present moment is the place where you will feel the most comfortable.
 This is the only place where you truly can control your level of happiness.

 Studies have shown that there is a correlation between happiness and being present in the here and now.

 They claim that your happiness does not occur from the things that happen to you or happened to you in the past.
 Happiness occurs from being able to master your mind, thoughts, mindset and attitude.

 It is impossible to control how you feel about a certain situation in the presence, but you do always have the power to control how you think.

-While 50% of your happiness is determined by your genes and 10% by your circumstances, there still are 40% of your happiness which you are in full control of.
+50% of your happiness are determined by your genes and 10% by your circumstances.
+However, there still are 40% of your happiness which you are in full control of.

 I know, it sounds incredibly challenging and it is.
 Most of us don’t take on our thoughts in full awareness, but rather let thoughts control us.

 How Your Mind Is Blocking You From Happiness